shrishtitomar1/Netflix-Data-Analytics/Readme.md

 type is 'Movie' and listed_in is 'Dramas' or type is 'TV Show' and listed_in is 'Children'

 #### Visualizations
-Heatmap – Check missing/null values<br>
+-Heatmap – Check missing/null values<br>
-Heatmap (Top 10 Years) – Titles count by year & type<br>
+-Heatmap (Top 10 Years) – Titles count by year & type<br>
-Scatterplot – Movie duration vs release year<br>
+-Scatterplot – Movie duration vs release year<br>
-Bar Graph – Titles released per year<br>
+-Bar Graph – Titles released per year<br>
-Histogram – Movie durations distribution<br>
+-Histogram – Movie durations distribution<br>
-Countplot – Count of Movies vs TV Shows<br>
+-Countplot – Count of Movies vs TV Shows<br>
-Line Plot – Trend of titles released over years<br>
+-Line Plot – Trend of titles released over years<br>
-Bar Graph – Top 10 countries with the most content
+-Bar Graph – Top 10 countries with the most content

 #### Libraries Used
-NumPy → numerical operations<br>
+-NumPy → numerical operations<br>
-Pandas → data cleaning & manipulation<br>
+-Pandas → data cleaning & manipulation<br>
-Matplotlib → visualization<br>
+-Matplotlib → visualization<br>
-Seaborn → advanced visualizations
+-Seaborn → advanced visualizations

 #### Insights

-Netflix has seen rapid growth in content after 2015.<br>
+-Netflix has shown a rapid increase in content releases after 2015, highlighting its global expansion strategy.<br>
-The majority of content falls under Movies, but TV Shows are rising steadily.<br>
+-Movies form the majority of the catalog, but TV Shows have seen steady growth in recent years.<br>
-The USA and India are top contributors of Netflix titles.<br>
+-The USA and India emerge as the leading contributors to Netflix’s library.<br>
-Most Movies are within 90–120 minutes duration.<br>
+-Most movies fall within the 90–120 minute duration range, aligning with standard feature-length films.<br>
-The TV-14 rating is dominant among TV shows, especially after 2018.
+-The TV-14 rating dominates among TV Shows, especially after 2018, indicating family/teen-focused content.<br>
+-A few top directors account for a large proportion of Netflix content, showing Netflix’s strong partnerships with leading creators.